SkygearIO/features/features/402-controller-api-versioning/index.md

 ## Minor Version

 The second integer in API Version indicates the minor version.
-The minor version must be incremented when any new features are introduced.
+The minor version must be incremented when any backward-compatible configuration changes are introduced.

 When the major version is incremented, the minor version is reset to 0.